 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description with excellent trigger term coverage and completeness.
-Its main weakness is that the 'what' portion could be more specific about concrete actions beyond 'set up, improve, or audit.'
-The cross-reference to the ab-test-setup skill is a nice touch for reducing overlap.
+This is a strong description with excellent trigger term coverage and completeness, including an explicit 'Use when' clause with extensive natural-language keywords and tool names.
+The main weakness is that the 'what' portion could be more specific about concrete actions beyond 'set up, improve, or audit.'
+The cross-reference to the ab-test-setup skill is a nice touch for disambiguation.

 Suggestions